harpreettatla01/CheeseAppTest/README.md

 # CheeseAppTest

-This Repo illutrates a test automation framework(POM) using Appium & Java for the below sceanrios.
+This Repo illutrates a test automation framework(POM) using Appium & Java for the below scenario's.

 Scenario1: Check if all the 3 categories of cheese are displayed.
 Secanario2:  Check if all the 3 sections are displayed for the selected cheese